 Benefits of vitamin D supplementation while breastfeeding

 Because you share a lot of your nutrients while breastfeeding, it’s important to consume an extra 400-500 calories a day of healthy, vitamin-rich foods.
-Supplementing is a great way to ensure that you’re receiving all the nutrients needed to support your health and the health of your baby.
+Supplementing with doctor-approved postnatal vitamins is a great way to ensure that you’re receiving all the nutrients needed to support your health and the health of your baby.

 Research shows that prolonged breastfeeding without vitamin D supplementation can cause rickets in infants.
 Rickets softens the bones and can lead to bowed legs, mobility delays, and soft skulls.